Saturday Night Live UK Debuts with Mixed Reviews and High-Profile Satire

-The debut of SNL UK marks a significant expansion of the iconic US comedy format to British television audiences.
+The launch of SNL UK marks a significant expansion of the iconic sketch show, drawing attention for its bold satire and varied critical reception.

 Key Facts

-- The UK edition of Saturday Night Live premiered with an opening monologue by Tina Fey.
+- Saturday Night Live UK premiered with an opening monologue by Tina Fey.

-- Viewer reactions to the debut were divided, according to reports.
+- Viewer and critic responses to the first episode were divided, according to The Independent.

 What Happened